bluecatlabs/gateway-workflows/Community/manage_endpoints/README.md

       ![Update Device](images/update_device.png?raw=true)

->   Note: User can update Description, Name and Account ID.
+>   Note: The user can update Description, Name and Account ID.

 ### Search

-   1. Input the corresponding information:
+   1. Input information in the fields you want to search on, and leave other fields empty:

        | Fields                | Description                                           |
        |-------------------------------------------------------| --- |